pushkin-consortium/pushkin/docs/packages/pushkin-api.md

 **Returns:** None

-An encapsulated method of Express app.use\(route, controller\).
-Use it to add controller/request handling method to certain endpoint.
+An encapsulated method of Express `app.use(route, controller)`.
+Use it to add a controller/request handling method to a certain endpoint.

-## usePushkinController
+### usePushkinController

 **Arguments:**